memsbdm/EasySave2022/README.md

 # EasySave

-EasySave is software for creating save works.
+EasySave is a software for creating save works.

-It is possible to run one or all of them, to encrypt the files or not.
+It is possible to run one or all of them, to encrypt files or not.
 It is also possible to choose a work type (complete or differential).

 #### The 1.X versions are the console application interfaces.